9 Different Types of Snakes in North Carolina

 This also contributes to the state’s incredibly varied array of fauna that calls it home.

 In particular, North Carolina has excellent natural habitats for snakes.
-The snakes are also kept quite content by the spring’s and summer’s hot, muggy weather.
+The snakes are also quite content with the hot, muggy weather in spring and summer.

 Let’s look at some of the most prevalent types of snakes in North Carolina so you can recognize them!